-It is always advised for users to choose wallets that have proven security measures and protocols in place.
+It is always advised for users to choose wallets like the popular Ripple Wallet that have proven security measures and protocols in place.
 Below is a list of known Crypto-wallets along with some additional Security information.

 There’s no denying that Cryptocurrencies have attracted various investors and traders over the past year.
 However, their fame has come at a cost, as antagonists use their decentralized nature for conducting criminal activities.
 Cyber threats are a real danger and it is up to the traders and investors themselves to protect their own interests.
 The above points provide solutions against a few of these attacks.
 However, there is still an absence of any concrete, robust and effective security solution for the Cryptocurrency market.

 - Difference between Cryptocurrency and Initial Coin Offering

 - Better Safe Than Sorry – the Most Secure Bitcoin Exchanges?

 - Five Effective Trading Strategies for the Rookies

 a WordPress rating system